 - If applicable, Student Health Services will alert University Housing that the student has been cleared to leave their temporary housing location and/or return to their campus assignment.

-- University Housing will send an email (sent from email@example.com) with notice of being cleared on the morning that a resident is free to leave isolation, typically by 9:00 a.m.
+- University Housing will send an email (sent from firstname.lastname@example.org) with notice of being cleared on the morning that a resident is free to leave, typically by 9:00 a.m.
 If the resident returned home, they will be permitted to come back to their on-campus location at that time.
-If the resident has been staying in an on-campus temporary location, they will also receive specific instructions on how to vacate the temporary space, specifically advising on:
+If the resident has been staying in a temporary location, they will also receive specific instructions on how to vacate the temporary space, specifically advising on:

-- How to return the key to the contactless box
+- How to return the key or keycard

 - How to handle used linens

-- Emailing University Housing once they have officially moved back to their regular assignment.
+- Emailing University Housing once they have vacated the temporary housing assignment.

 Off-Campus students Isolation/Quarantine Protocol